 - The Terry Fox Memorial and Scenic Lookout has a 9-foot statue erected in memory of Terry Fox, the courageous one-legged runner who embarked on a 5,300 kilometre run across Canada to raise money for cancer research.
 His unique hop-and-skip style inspired Canadians to support his Marathon of Hope that has grown world-wide. - The city of Thunder Bay is named after a large bay at the head of Lake Superior.
 The bay's name refers to the legendary Thunderbird, a mythical giant bird of Ojibwe folklore.
 The city has grown into a major transportation hub with an inland port served by two transcontinental railroads delivering grain from the Prairies.
-Visit the developed harbor front for a choice of fine restaurants. - Fort William Historical Park, the world's largest Fur Trade Post at its time.
+Visit the developed harbor front for a choice of fine restaurants. - Navigate the vast universe of galaxies, star clusters and planets through a Corrected DALL-Kirkham Telescope at the David Thompson Astronomical Observatory.
+Named in honor of David Thompson who mapped over four million square kilometers of North America as a fur trader, surveyor and cartographer for the North West Company.
+Stay at the RV campground and partake in a Star Walk Experience and night sky navigation. - Fort William Historical Park, the world's largest Fur Trade Post at its time.
 It is an exact replica of the North West Company's inland headquarters.
 Fur traders would bring their goods from the far west for trading, and the voyageurs would then haul bales of beaver pelts all the way to Montreal for shipment to Europe.
-Meet Scottish fur traders, French voyageurs and the Ojibwe who toil at the fort. - Kakabeka Falls Provincial Park.
+Meet costumed Scottish fur traders, French voyageurs and the Ojibwe who toil at the fort.

+Kakabeka Falls Provincial Park.
 A 40-meter waterfall that required a portage on the historic canoe route connecting Lake Superior with Lake of the Woods.